benjaminjellis/oxide/CONTRIBUTING.md

 Thank you for thinking about contributing!

-Please first dis*cuss the change you wish to make via issues.
-There is a list of desired features for a v0.1 release, plese see here for the list.
+Please first discuss the change you wish to make via issues.
+There is a list of desired features for a v0.1.0 release, please see [here](https://github.com/benjaminjellis/oxide/issues) for the list.

 ## Code reviews